AdamNbz/Tomb-of-Steve/README.md

 ## ĐỒ ÁN MÔN HỌC
 <a name="doan"></a>
-Tên đồ án: Tomb of the Mask
+Tên đồ án: Tomb of Steve (A cloned game of Tomb of the Mask, kind of...)